bampli/bAmpli/README.md

 ### bAmpli Groovy Commands

-In order to execute groovy files with bAmpli graph initialization:
+In order to execute groovy files for bAmpli graph initialization:

 - Use Dashboard to start a bash session in the Janusgraph server pod.